140am/butler/README.md

             break  # worker was interrupted
         reply = request   # echo the request back to the client after modifying it reply['status'] = 1
+        pass  # anything happneing here will cause the `Router` to stop routing messsages here

 ### Service Discovery